Chapter 10: Revenge

 “Yes, but you don’t need it as much as we do.”

-“I don’t see as you’ve much to say about it.
+“I don’t see you’ve much to say about it.
 You’re surrounded.”

-Jonathan heard twigs snap and leaves crunch as the other boys advanced.
-Scooping up his short bow, he fixed an arrow and aimed at their leader.
+Twigs snapped and leaves crunched as the other boys advanced.
+Scooping up his bow, he fixed an arrow and aimed at their leader.
 “You have an advantage,” he acknowledged with a gentle smile, “but as I can teach you how to catch rabbits, which are plentiful here, why settle for one?”